rlancer/google-managed-certs-gke/README.md

 demo-ing   *        35.241.35.109       80          68s
 ```

-Visit the IP address in your browser, if it doesn't
-show up right away hit refresh, it might take around 10 minutes
-for the app to be fully available.
+Visit the IP address in your browser.
+Hit refresh if does not appear.
+It may as long as 10 minutes for the app to be fully available.

 The app is simply outputting the name of the host it's running
 on.